aloco/SimpleButton/README.md

 ## Installation

-Note that SimpleButton is written in `swift 1.2` and may not be compatible with previous versions of swift.
+Note that SimpleButton is written in `swift 2.0` and may not be compatible with previous versions of swift.

-For usage with `swift 2.0`, take the corresponding branch.

 #### Carthage